Configuring Workflow Definitions

 When a Job is dispatched to a technician in Service Board, an Appointment is created in the initial workflow state defined in the relevant workflow definition, and Job status changes to the next value in the flow.
 Workflow State Conversion records are automatically created when Job or Appointment workflow definitions are deployed.
 When an Appointment is redispatched to another technician, the previous Appointment Status value changes to Canceled, the Job status returns to its initial state, and a new Appointment is created.
 Handling of state changes for the previous Appointment is defined in the same Workflow State Conversion record.
 Job and Appointment records have Status fields, and are linked to default workflows and workflow definitions.

-To configure Job and Appointment status, you must clone an existing workflow definition.
-The current custodian change policy does not support direct modifications to out-of-the-box workflow definitions.
-When you clone an existing workflow definition, all of its associated workflow states, workflow transitions, and user, role, and group-based access rights are cloned as well, along with its linked translation records.
+To configure Job and Appointment status, you must clone an existing Workflow Definition record.
+The current custodian change policy does not support direct modifications to out-of-the-box Workflow Definition records.
+When you clone an existing Workflow Definition record, all of its associated workflow states, workflow transitions, and user, role, and group-based access rights are cloned as well, along with its linked translation records.

 By default, all users are authorized to execute workflow transitions, unless you configure user-based, role-based, or group-based access control.
 End users see only workflow transitions for Job and Appointment records as configured by the system administrator.